VladimirK2/kzm-tools/tafcj-doc.md

 It's called "TAFCJ" because it works both in TAFC and TAFJ.
 Script interpreter is a jBC program.

+License: WTFPL.
+Use this software totally at your own risk (like TAFC, for example)!

 ## Is it safe assuming T24 transactions, concat files update etc?

 Yes, it uses OFS to update a record (to be exact - OFS.BULK.MANAGER).
 Firstly the full record image is written to $NAU file with IHLD status; then OFS with "I" function and zero authorisation is performed (can be other update options - leave in INAU or IHLD, for example).
 (Note: if record in \$NAU file exists already, fatal error will be raised.)